ARPA-SIMC/cosmo-model-training/doc/input_constant_data.md

 ## Input constant data ##

-In our operational case they will be derived from the ICON global model of DWD.
-This is the suggested approach for mosto COSMO users.

 ### ICON ###

 The ICON model has data defined on a nontrivial triangular grid on a